wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - Organized property management without naming conflicts
 - Independent development of provider plugins
-- Extensible support for new hardware and software capabilities without requiring changes to tools or a new PEP.
+- Extensible support for new hardware and software capabilities without requiring changes to tools or a new PEP
 - Clear ownership and validation responsibilities

 #### Variant Property format